allenlin90/programmingLearning/javascript/vueTheCompleteGuide/README.md

     </template>
     ```
 1. In this case, we can use an array to catch the passing data from the parent in `FriendContact` component.
-1. We then case access the passed values as the properties in `data` through `this` or its name in the HTML template.
+1. We then can access the passed values as the properties in `data` through `this` or its name in the HTML template.
     ```html
     <!-- src/components/FriendContact.vue -->
     <template>